This is the featured image of the Subway Series: Ilana Katz Katz blog article.

-The next segment of the Lumit subway series features local artist, Ilana Katz Katz: a Blues and Appalachian Fiddler, singer, composer, novelist, and painter.
-She lives in Boston and is known for her unique style – as a solo artist and as a bandleader.
-She has recorded and performed with greats such as Blues Music Award Winner Ronnie Earl, nominee Barry Levenson (Canned Heat), NY Blues Hall of Famer Bobby Radcliff, and multi-grammy nominated Cedric Watson – to name a few.
+The next segment of the Lumit subway series features local artist Ilana Katz Katz, a Blues and Appalachian Fiddler, singer, composer, novelist, and painter.
+She lives in Boston and is known for her unique style – as a solo artist and bandleader.
+She has recorded and performed with greats such as Blues Music Award Winner Ronnie Earl, nominee Barry Levenson (Canned Heat), NY Blues Hall of Famer Bobby Radcliff, and multi-grammy nominated Cedric Watson - to name a few.
 Her outstanding improvisational techniques and soulful style make her a very entertaining sight when she busks in the subway each week – her favorite place to play.
-Ilana’s voice and fiddling puts new spins on early traditional Blues songs and dovetails nicely into her modern original songs and instrumentals – including some scat singing!
-More about Ilana and her critically appreciated new record are on her website www.ilanakatz.com Don’t forget to look for her in the subway!
+Ilana's voice and fiddling put new spins on early traditional Blues songs and dovetails nicely into her modern original songs and instrumentals – including some scat singing!
+Don't forget to look for her on the subway!

 Ilana's most recent album, Movin' On, and her debut, I've Got Something To Tell You.
 Click the images to learn more.